Barbequing Recipes

 • This is industrial strength, you might want to cut the dry spices and pepper in half the first time around.

-• Leftovers make great sandwiches when sliced thin.
+• Leftovers make great sandwiches when sliced thin on a good French bread.

 Pork Shoulder (skin on)